filintod/diagrid-dapr-injector/README.md

 ### Trust Anchors

-The trust anchors are used to verify the authenticity of the Dapr control plane.
-The trust anchors are passed to the Dapr sidecar injector in the `daprTrustAnchors` field.
+Trust anchors are essential for verifying the authenticity of the Dapr control plane.
+These anchors are provided to the Dapr sidecar injector via the daprTrustAnchors field.

-By default, the trust anchors are not set, and the Dapr sidecar injector will use the default trust anchors for the Dapr control plane.
-This works as long as the Dapr control plane is in the same namespace as the workload.
+By default, trust anchors are not explicitly configured.
+In such cases, the Dapr sidecar injector will utilize the default trust anchors for the control plane, provided that both the control plane and the workload reside in the same namespace.

-If the Dapr control plane is in a different namespace than the workload, the trust anchors can be passed to the Dapr sidecar injector in the `daprTrustAnchors` field.
-You can get the trust anchors data from the Dapr control plane namespace in a Kubernetes cluster by running the following command:
+However, if the Dapr control plane operates in a different namespace than the workload, you must manually supply the trust anchors to the sidecar injector through the daprTrustAnchors field.
+To retrieve the trust anchors from the Dapr control plane namespace within a Kubernetes cluster, run the following command:

 ```bash
 kubectl get secret -n dapr-system dapr-trust-bundle -o jsonpath="{.data['ca\.crt']}" | base64 -d | tee /tmp/trust-anchors.crt